rwb/ccjs710ldv/README.md

 ##### Script #5

 * We now consider a more complicated analysis wherein we estimate the difference between the mean age values for the two populations (1978 and 1980 releasees).
+We will calculate a 80% confidence interval for the sample estimate of the difference between the 2 cohort means.

 ```R
 age78 <- c(rep(16,19),rep(17,161),rep(18,492),rep(19,480),rep(20,624),